Get in the holiday spirit with holiday markets, Christmas light displays and seasonal events in the nation’s capital.

 Embrace the neighborhoods with DC Holiday Lights

-Neighborhoods throughout the nation’s capital are adorning their “main streets” with colorful lights between Nov.
-18, 2022, and Jan.
-8, 2023.
-Additionally, vendors in each neighborhood are offering holiday specials and promotions throughout the month to encourage shopping locally.
-You can enjoy this holiday cheer in Adams Morgan, Columbia Heights, Mount Pleasant, Dupont Circle, Logan Circle, U Street and Woodley Park, among other locales.
+Each year, neighborhoods throughout the nation’s capital adorn their “main streets” with colorful lights (a full date range for 2024-25 is to come).
+Additionally, vendors in each neighborhood offer holiday specials and promotions throughout the month to encourage shopping locally.
+You can enjoy this holiday cheer in Columbia Heights, Mount Pleasant, Logan Circle, Petworth, U Street and Woodley Park, among other locales.
 Votes can be cast for the best decorated corridor!

 07